 The 1940s and 1950s saw great technological advances and business expansion.
 To protect children, the Maine Legislature enacted stricter youth employment laws.
 Recognizing the value of education to the growing economy, educational requirements for working minors were strengthened.

-The list of occupations prohibited for minors was revised in 2001 and again in 2003 to better protect minors from the hazards they face at work.*
+The list of occupations prohibited for minors was revised in 2001, 2003, and 2018 to be more aligned with Federal Restrictions.

 Each employer must display, where workers can see it, a poster that summarizes child labor laws.
 The poster is available free from the Maine Department of Labor and can be downloaded and printed from the Maine Department of Labor web page: www.Maine.gov/labor/posters.